 - 10 Christmas Coloring Worksheets For All Ages

 This tasty vegetable should get the color yellow.
-If you want to go peaches and cream, you can alternative with the color white.
+If you want to go peaches and cream, you can alternate with the color white.

 Asparagus is often unpopular among children.
-Despite its shortfall, this green vegetable works great in omelettes, stir-fry or wrapped in bacon.
+Despite its shortfall, this green vegetable works great in omelets, stir-fry, or wrapped in bacon.

-I love my baby back ribs.
-As we move from vegetables into meat, this ribs coloring sheet should get a brown color.
-If it’s under cooked, it should look pink or red.
+I love my baby-back ribs.
+As we move from vegetables into the meat, this ribs coloring sheet should get a brown color.
+If it’s undercooked, it should look pink or red.

-Potatoes are high in nutrients are are an extremely healthy food.
-Baked potato gets some toppings like cheese, bacon and sour cream.
+Potatoes are high in nutrients are extremely healthy food.
+Baked potato gets some toppings like cheese, bacon, and sour cream.
 Yum!

 Last but not least, it’s the seasoning for your food.
 Salt doesn’t really get a color.
 But pepper is the color grey.
 Actually, it doesn’t have to be one of these spices.
 Pick something interesting and color it however you want.